Home Blog

 Guanfacine Withdrawal Symptoms

-Intuniv withdrawal symptoms can include tremors, agitation, anxiety, and headaches.
-When stopping the drug abruptly, your blood pressure may also rise quickly.
-So, keep in touch with your doctor and, if required, seek medical treatment.
+Intuniv (guanfacine) withdrawal symptoms can include tremors, agitation, anxiety, and headaches.
+When stopping the medication abruptly, your blood pressure may also rise quickly.
+If you experience such effects or other severe withdrawal symptoms, get in touch with your doctor immediately.

 Precautions for Use